 When using a 60-2 trigger pattern the maximum engine speed is limited to 12.500 rpm.
+We have for example a 150mm 60-2 trigger wheel available on our webshop, KMS partnumber KMI.01.602

 When using a Hall-sensor, it is nescessary to use a convertor that will change the Hall-signal into an inductive signal (exception below).
-The convertor has KMS partnumber KAC.17.001.
+The convertor has KAC.17.001.